Healthy Eating: The Family Approach

 Written by Maria E. Adams, MD

-After the holidays and heading into the New Year, there are undoubtedly more thoughts revolving around healthy living, weight loss, and improving our overall health.
+After the New Year, there are undoubtedly more thoughts revolving around healthy living, weight loss, and improving our overall health.
 We all struggle with how to fit healthy living into our everyday lives.
 Weight management is not about finding the right diet or product.
 It is about changing your habits and what you do every day.
 It requires planning and extra thought about how to change.
 I have outlined some simple steps that, as a pediatrician, I recommend to all of my patients who need to make lifestyle changes.
 These steps apply to the entire family as healthy eating is easier to achieve as a family than as an individual.

 Sit down to eat a meal three times a day.
 Eat breakfast every day.
 Decide on what and how much you will eat before you sit down to eat and do not get a second helping.
 Do not snack throughout the day.
 Eliminate the habit of eating in front of your television or computer.
 Most people who eat in front of a TV tend to eat more than they would if they had been sitting at a table without media.